 Confederation Forest Legacy Plantings

-These will become future Acadian forest natural areas, accessible to the public with walking paths, various species of hardy native plants and wildlife habitat enhancement such as nesting boxes.
-These forests will be planted by Macphail Woods staff, community members, watershed groups, and every other Islander that would like to help.
-Talks and presentations will be held near each planting site to provide Islanders with an opportunity to rediscover the historical, cultural and environmental importance of our native Acadian forests.
+These sites will mature into future Acadian forest natural areas, accessible to the public with walking paths, various species of hardy native plants and wildlife habitat enhancement such as nesting boxes.
+These forests were planted by Macphail Woods staff, community members, watershed groups, schools, businesses, and many volunteers.
+Talks and presentations were held near each planting site to provide the public with an opportunity to rediscover the historical, cultural and environmental importance of our native Acadian forests.

-While establishing each Confederation Forest, educational presentations will be designed to provide Islanders with an opportunity to rediscover the historical, cultural and environmental importance of our native Acadian forests.
-These new woodlands will also serve to allow the local schools, community groups, and citizens to engage with their forests and ecology.
+While establishing each Confederation Forest, educational presentations were designed to provide Islanders with an opportunity to rediscover the historical, cultural and environmental importance of our native Acadian forests.
+These new woodlands provide a place for local schools, community groups, and citizens to engage with their forests and ecology.
 These green spaces will provide excellent environmental learning laboratories for Islanders of all ages.

-The talks will be an opportunity to begin a new conversation about the future of forests and forestry.
-They will showcase the good work that Islanders are already doing to restore the beauty and value of their woodlands, and provide a chance to discuss how positive action can dramatically improve the health of our communities and natural areas.
-Finally, the Confederation Forest Project will be outlined, including opportunities for volunteers.
+The talks were an opportunity to begin a new conversation about the future of forests and forestry.
+They showcased the good work that Islanders are already doing to restore the beauty and value of their woodlands, and provided a chance to discuss how positive action can dramatically improve the health of our communities and natural areas.

-We will give everyone within each community an opportunity to learn about native forests and to work together in planting the selected areas.
-The multi-use trail within each planting gives the public an opportunity to continue visiting the properties and will be a focal point for future events within the communities.
+Members, organizations and students from each community were invited to learn about native forests and to work together in planting the three Confederation Forests.
+The multi-use planned trails on each site give the public an opportunity to continue visiting the properties as they develop and mature.

-The plantings will be an opportunity for each community to come together and create forests that will be lasting legacies of our history and examples of positive environmental action.
-These forests will be a continual source of civic pride and inspire further environmental action within each community.
+The plantings have been an opportunity for each community to come together and create forests that will be lasting legacies of our Province’s natural history and examples of positive environmental action.
+These forests have set out to be a continual source of civic pride and inspire further environmental action within each community.

 Why Native Plants?